Is There a Dimmer Outlook Ahead for Palantir Technologies Inc. (PLTR)?

 Goldman, on the other hand, stated in their research note that they expect to see PLTR reach a price target of $34, previously predicting the price at $13.
 The rating they have provided for PLTR stocks is “Buy” according to the report published on February 17th, 2021.

-During the last 5 trading sessions, PLTR fell by -7.15%, in comparison to the 20-day moving average, which settled at $24.36.
-In addition, Palantir Technologies Inc. saw -4.12% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PLTR rose by +2.17%, in comparison to the 20-day moving average, which settled at $23.98.
+In addition, Palantir Technologies Inc. saw -2.04% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PLTR starting from Cohen Stephen Andrew, who sale 140,455 shares at the price of $26.07 back on Mar 16.
-After this action, Cohen Stephen Andrew now owns 63,192 shares of Palantir Technologies Inc., valued at $3,662,039 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PLTR starting from Karp Alexander C., who sale 223,755 shares at the price of $23.31 back on Mar 31.
+After this action, Karp Alexander C. now owns 7,098,781 shares of Palantir Technologies Inc., valued at $5,215,799 using the latest closing price.

-Moore Alexander D., the Director of Palantir Technologies Inc., sale 12,000 shares at $24.97 during a trade that took place back on Mar 01, which means that Moore Alexander D. is holding 2,259,249 shares at $299,690 based on the most recent closing price.
+Cohen Stephen Andrew, the See Remarks of Palantir Technologies Inc., sale 84,184 shares at $23.31 during a trade that took place back on Mar 31, which means that Cohen Stephen Andrew is holding 229,008 shares at $1,962,356 based on the most recent closing price.

 Stock Fundamentals for PLTR